cimagecollegepatna/course/README.md

 <h4><a href="https://www.cimage.in/">What is the difference between BBA and BA ?</a></h4>
 When it comes to pursuing an undergraduate degree, two popular options are the <a href="https://www.cimage.in/">Bachelor of Business Administration (BBA)</a> and the Bachelor of Arts (BA).
 While both degrees offer valuable educational experiences, they differ significantly in terms of focus, curriculum, and career opportunities.
 This article aims to explore the differences between BBA and BA, providing insights to help students make an informed decision about their academic and professional paths.

+<h4><a href="https://www.cimage.in/">BBA Course Overview</a></h4>
+A BBA course, also known as a Bachelor of Business Administration, is an undergraduate degree program that focuses on teaching students the concepts and skills needed to succeed in the business world.
+The curriculum typically includes classes in areas such as accounting, finance, marketing, and management.
+A <a href="https://www.cimage.in/best-bba-college-in-patna">BBA</a> program typically takes four years to complete and aims to provide students with a broad understanding of the various aspects of business.
+The curriculum usually includes a mix of core courses and electives that allow students to specialize in a particular area of business.